Always encourage good hand-washing.

 - Educate personnel regarding wearing protective gloves correctly to decrease irritation from the gloves.

 - Emphasize HCPs should have their hands assessed by Occupational Health as soon as any skin irritation occurs.

 Just yesterday I saw a program on the telly once again urging the importance of hand-washing — as frequently as possible.
-If you’ve been home, whether self-quarantined, or working from home, then the hand-washing isn’t as big a deal as when you’re venturing outside, whether collecting mail or dashing off to your nearest grocery store.
+If you’ve been home, whether self-quarantined or working from home, then the hand-washing isn’t as big a deal as when you’re venturing outside, whether collecting mail or dashing off to your nearest grocery store.
 We’re talking about 10 times a day.
-Think of the many things you touch when outside: door knobs, elevator buttons, entry and exit doors, grocery carts, the list goes on and on.
-Nice way to always keep yourself safe is to have one of those alcohol squeeze bottles in your pocket.
+Think of the many things you touch when outside door knobs, elevator buttons, entry and exit doors, grocery carts, the list goes on and on.
+A nice way to always keep yourself safe is to have one of those alcohol squeeze bottles in your pocket.
 That way, you can just squeeze and go, literally.